geleto/cascador-ai/README.md

    })();
    ```

-Precompiled prompts (set at creation) are optimized for performance, while one-off prompts offer quick adaptability - perfect for testing or dynamic scenarios.
+Inputs defined at creation are optimized for performance, while one-off inputs offer quick adaptability - perfect for testing or dynamic scenarios.

-## Template Properties
+## Template and Script Properties

-Renderers in *Cascador-AI* are powered by Cascada's templating engine.
-With a handful of properties, you can control how prompts and  templates are processed, inject data, transform outputs, and pull in data from external files and service.
-These apply to all renderers except the script runner.
+For renderers created with `.withTemplate`, `.withScript`, or their `.loads...` variants, you can use a powerful set of properties to inject data, transform outputs, and manage dependencies.
+These properties are **only available** on renderers that use Cascada processing.

-### prompt
+### prompt / script
-The heart of your renderer - it’s the template or text that gets processed.
-Set it in three spots:
+The heart of your renderer - the template or script that gets processed.
+Set it in the configuration object when creating the renderer.
-- Base config: `create.Config({ prompt: 'Base {{ var }}' })`
-- Renderer creation (recommended): `create.TextGenerator({ prompt: 'Main {{ var }}' })`
-- Function call: `renderer('Dynamic {{ var }}', context)`

-Prompts set at creation or in config are precompiled for speed; call-time prompts are compiled fresh each time.
-When paired with `messages`, the rendered prompt appends to the array (future feature).

-### promptType
-Controls how your prompt is handled:
-- `'async-template'` (default) - Async processing with parallel promise resolution
-- `'template'` - Standard synchronous Nunjucks templating
-- `'template-name'` - Loads a named template synchronously (needs `loader`)
-- `'async-template-name'` - Loads a named template asynchronously (needs `loader`)
-- `'text'` - Skips templating, treats the prompt as plain text
+-   `prompt`: Used by template-based renderers like `TextGenerator.withTemplate`.
+-   `script`: Used by script-based renderers like `ScriptRunner.withScript`.

 ### context
 Provides data and methods that can be accessed within templates and scripts.
 Both the data and method returns can be asynchronous (promises are automatically handled), keeping your logic clean and powerful.
 Here’s what you can add to the `context` object: